JetBrains/Qodana/topics/clone-finder-output.md

 ```

 ### A sample decorated diff
-In addition to the sunburst diagram and other features of Qodana's [web report](ui-overview.md), Clone Finder makes the analysis of code duplicates more helpful and convenient.
+In addition to the sunburst diagram and other features of Qodana's [HTML report](ui-overview.md), Clone Finder makes the analysis of code duplicates more helpful and convenient.
 - The detected clones are prioritized and displayed in the order of their importance.
 - When you expand an item, the duplicate code fragments are provided with decorated code diffs and are annotated with tags, licenses, languages, and file paths.